 What is a seizure?

-Seizures are one of the most frequently seen neurological problems in cats.
+Seizures are one of the most frequently seen neurological problems in dogs.
 A seizure is also known as a convulsion or fit.
 It may have all or any combination of the following:

 - Loss or derangement of consciousness

 - Contractions of all the muscles in the body